DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Visual Counterfactual Explanations

-\textbf{VCE Optimization:} To ensure the similarity of the VCE $x$ to the starting image $\hat{x}$, we would ideally like to change the class object while keeping the background the same.
+\textbf{VCE Optimization:} To ensure the similarity of the VCE $x$ to the starting image $\hat{x}$, we want to change the class object while preserving the background.
 Prior works \cite{boreiko2022sparse, augustin2022diffusion} use $L_p$ regularization between $x$ and $\hat{x}$ to keep the changes minimal.
 However, $L_p$ distances between images depend heavily on the size of the foreground object.
 If the class object is small, we only want to allow minimal changes in the image, while for larger class objects we need to allow larger changes.
-As the XA maps encode the locations that are most influenced by a specific text token, we can use them to compute soft segmentation masks in the VAE latent ($S_\text{VAE}$) and pixel space ($S_\text{PX}$), where $S_{i,j} \approx 1$ if location $(i,j)$ corresponds to the foreground object.
-Given these segmentations, we define our foreground aware distance term that penalizes background changes to the original image $\hat{x}$ and its VAE encoding $\vaee (\hat{x})$ while simultaneously allowing for large changes in color and shape in the foreground:
+As the XA maps encode the locations that are most influenced by a specific text token, we can use them to produce point prompts for computing segmentation maps in the VAE-latent ($S_\text{VAE}$) and pixel space ($S_\text{PX}$) using HQ-SAM \cite{sam_hq}, where $S_{i,j} \approx 1$ if location $(i,j)$ corresponds to the foreground object.
+We define our foreground aware distance regularization that penalizes background changes to the original image $\hat{x}$ and its VAE encoding $\vaee (\hat{x})$ while simultaneously allowing for large changes in color and shape in the foreground:

 The final loss for the VCE generation is then given by: